geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Of various lineage, what a countless throng,

-In warlike order ranged, demand the song !
+In warlike order ranged, demand the song!

 But who now hither bends his hasty flight,

-His face and armour of resplendent white ?
+His face and armour of resplendent white?

 Tis Hydrargyras, — thro' the gloom he springs,